ZerothAngel/FtDScripts/missile/generalmissile.md

 It will switch to anti-air mode if the target's elevation is greater than 10 meters (i.e. more than 10 meters above sea level or the ground).

-When the profile is active, it will pop-up 250 meters from the target (as given by ground distance) to a height 30 meters above the target's ground.
+When the surface profile is active, it will pop-up 250 meters from the target (as given by ground distance) to a height 30 meters above the target's ground.
 At a ground distance of 100 meters, it will enter the terminal phase and aim straight for the predicted aim point.

     Config = {
        MinAltitude = 0,